 Hershe Bar is one of the Flygirl Productions for women in Vancouver; their website has info on these and other events far and wide.

 The Junction Public House (1138 Davie), neighborhood pub/club, video sports bar and cafe.
 Dancing Fridays through Sundays, DJs, go-go boys, Trivia Nights, Saturday drag shows.
+Vancouver Men in Leather events.
 The former Pulse.

 Numbers (1042 Davie), three bars on five levels, diverse crowd of ages and types, nightly DJs, pool tables, friendly staff.
 Karaoke 7 days a week in the FunBox room.

-Odyssey (686 W Hastings St), LGBT dance club, Shower Power male go-go shower dancers, shows/performances.
+Odyssey (686 W Hastings St), LGBT & kink special events and dance club, shows and performances.

 The Pint (455 Abbott St), Gastown sports bar/pub, pub grub burgers, dogs, ribs, wraps, wings, soups/salads, sandwiches, poppers, yorkies and veggie options.

 PumpJack (1167 Davie), leather events, motorcycle club, contests, bears, puppy and underwear parties, DJs, see-and-be-seen windows.
 Big screens for sports games, Sunday keg parties, back patio.
-Rubbout events and home bar for Vancouver Men in Leather,
+Rubbout and Vancouver Men in Leather events.

 Score (1262 Davie), general public sports bar and restaurant, good selection of beers and mixed drinks, food includes burgers, Sunday brunch; large sunny patio.

-XY (1216 Bute St, at Davie), aka XYYVR, mixed LGBT party bar, men/women, performance arts, DJ sets, Queerprov comedy Mondays, cabaret and drag shows; Bootybox all-male go-go/stripper reviews.
+XY (1216 Bute St, at Davie), aka XYYVR, mixed LGBT party bar, men/women, performance arts, DJ sets, Queerprov comedy Mondays; cabaret and drag shows, bingo and karaoke.
 Formerly J Lounge & Heaven's Door.

 CLOSED: Oasis (1240 Thurlow; up), mixed restaurant/bar and lounge, roof-top patio.